nils2/DL2-ZeroVis/blogpost.md

 ![](https://github.com/nils2/DL2-ZeroVis/blob/1a3c7572b914b16df83bd972d602f33f3b3230d2/img/fromage.png)

 ####  Image Captioning Task
 The image captioning task involves generating text tokens conditioned on a visual prefix.
 The visual prefix is the output of the image-to-text mapping layer, which is prepended to the tokenized caption.
 The text is generated autoregressively, based on the previous tokens and the visual prefix.
-The captioning loss is then the negative log likelihood of all samples in a batch of image-text pairs.
+The captioning loss is then the negative log-likelihood of all samples in a batch of image-text pairs.

 To encourage the model to attend more explicitly to images, distinct examples are randomly concatenated together with a probability of 0.5.